jakob-r/mbo_asd/response_to_the_reviewers.md

 > If r=1, then all samples of the total number of allowed samples are evaluated in stage 1.
 > Therefore no more treatments can be evaluated in stage 2.
-> We improved the wording to make this clear.
+> We revised the wording to make this clearer.

 p.
 13: It is stated that: “Note, that the selection strategies thresh and all never selected powerful designs.”
 Why is that?
 Presumably, the former is true because the range of numerical values used for the threshold was chosen too narrow, whilst the latter shouldn’t be surprising at all, as it is the only non-adaptive design in the mix.